Pura, Tarlac: Topography

 Most of the Municipality of Pura is on a plain slope-less area.
 The soil series of Pura are light brownish gray to heavy black granular surface soil.
 When dry, they are hard and compact and break into big clogs.
 The subsoil is brownish to nearby black columns to coarse granular clay loam.
-The municipality of Pura has two (2) distinct soil types: Luisita fine sand loam and Pura clay loam.
+The municipality of Pura has two distinct soil types: Luisita fine sand loam and Pura clay loam.

 Climate

-Pura, just like any other town in the province of the Tarlac has two (2) pronounced seasons.
-The wet season that starts from May up to lasts up to September and dry from the month of October to April.
+Pura, just like any other town in the province of the Tarlac has two pronounced seasons.
+The wet season is from May to September and the dry season is from October to April.
 This type of climate is typically hot, humid, and tropical and is generally affected by the neighboring topography and prevalent wind direction that varies within the year.
 Tropical monsoon is carried into the area from the southeast in the month of May to September thereby causing heavy rainfall in the area.
 Most of the rainfalls are associated with typhoons.